 We began our journey to THAT PLACE WHERE WE WERE GOING (shh, you’ll find out when we get there) by waiting half an hour at the train station.
 In case you, faithful reader, didn’t know: homeless people find no shame in following your group around for half an hour begging for money and will only leave when guards were reading newspapers yell at them.
 On the two-hour train ride, most of us listened to music while Elliot cuddled with Big Kiwi Guy from New Zealand.

 Then, we got to THAT PLACE WHERE WE WERE GOING.
 In THAT PLACE WHERE WE WERE GOING, we weren’t allowed to bring earbuds, food items, crayons or books.
 Because books are very dangerous, items and someone could do some real damage by providing education.
 God forbid.
 When we finally got into THAT PLACE WHERE WE WERE GOING, we saw, why crayons weren’t allowed: SOMEONE HAD DRAWN IN RED CRAYON ON THE TAJ MAHAL.

 We were at the Taj Mahal.
 And yes, some kid had drawn on the wall with red crayon.
 Suddenly, we all understood the ban on crayons.

 After we left the Taj Mahal, we went to lunch and had delicious Indian food.
-Then, we were on the road again.
-For four hours.
+Then, we were on the road again for four hours.
 It was the highlight of my trip.
-But hey, at least I wasn’t trapped in the Chauvinist Mobile.
+At least I wasn’t trapped in the Chauvinist Mobile.